quarkus-qe/quarkus-openshift-test-suite/README.md

 Since this is standard Quarkus configuration, it's possible to override using a system property.
 Therefore, if you want to run the tests with a different Java S2I image, run `mvn clean verify -Dquarkus.s2i.base-jvm-image=...`.

+### Other prerequisites

+In addition to common prerequisites for Java projects (JDK, Maven) and OpenShift (`oc`), the following utilities must also be installed on the machine where the test suite is being executed:

+- `tar`

 ## Running against Red Hat build of Quarkus

 When running against released Red Hat build of Quarkus make sure https://maven.repository.redhat.com/ga/ repository is defined in settings.xml.

 Example command for released Red Hat build of Quarkus: